snowiow/snow-dev.com/content/posts/setup-pass-on-multiple-devices.md

 pass insert test
 ```

-asks you twice about an existing password.
-This password is then stored as a
+This command will ask you twice about an existing password.
+This password is
-file in the `.password-store` directory, which is encrypted via our gpg key we
+then stored as a file in the `.password-store` directory, which is encrypted via
-created earlier.
+our gpg key we created earlier.

 We can also store our passwords in a directory tree structure if we split the
 names with a slash: